adriengibrat/Simple-Database-PHP-Class/README.md

 ## How to use it

-Get new instance like PDO
+Get new instance like this
 ```php
 <?php
 require 'Db.php';